jessecalton/girls_in_tech_dv/README.md

 # Bay Area Help

-Hackathon project for Girls in Tech related to helping victims of domestic violence
+This project was built by a team of 5 engineers and designers during a hackathon hosted by [Hacking For Humanity and Girls in Tech](http://hackingforhumanity.girlsintech.org/)

 ![Home](hackathon-team.png)